 KNF heated head and heat-resistant process diaphragm gas pumps are specially designed to transfer hot gases in analytical, chemical, industrial, and process engineering applications.
 Temperature-resistant pumps can transfer air as well as neutral or aggressive gases at temperatures up to 460 °F (240 °C).
-In order to prevent condensation of the measuring gas, KNF's heated head pump types utilize temperature-resistant pump head components with optional thermostatic or electronic temperature control.
+In order to prevent condensation of the measuring gas, KNF's heated head pump types utilize temperature-resistant pump head components with thermostatic temperature control.

 The design principles of KNF diaphragm gas pumps contain two important characteristics for process engineering: